Photo Credit: Nat Rogers, The Southern Cross February 2018 Issue

 > Quality Teaching and Support Staff

-Applications will be invited for Year 7 staff.
-The College will appoint the best person/people for the job based on the best performing candidate/s in the selection process.
-We will be seeking staff with qualities to support Year 7 students academically, emotionally developmentally and spiritually as young adolescents in their move to high school.
+We have appointed staff with qualities to support Year 7 students academically, emotionally developmentally and spiritually as young adolescents in their move to high school.

 > Student Information and Transition Events